 MinistryWatch’s Top 10 Stories for the Month of September

-Below is a list of the 50 largest evangelism and discipleship ministries, according to the MinistryWatch database.
-Please note that we do not have a single “Evangelism and Discipleship” category in the MinistryWatch database, so we have aggregated a number of categories to include as many ministries as possible that engage in evangelism and discipleship work.
+The Editors.
+Below is a list of the 50 largest Christian colleges, universities, and seminaries in the MinistryWatch database.
+This list is compiled from the most recent data available from the Internal Revenue Service, which in all cases but one (North Park University) means we used 2022 data.
 This list should not be interpreted as a list of recommended ministries.
-They are ranked by total revenue, and not by ministry effectiveness, financial efficiency, or any other measure.
+They are ranked by total revenue, and not by effectiveness, financial efficiency, or any other measure.
 That said, the Financial Efficiency rating and the Transparency Grade of the ministries are listed.
+We also listed the 2022 rank of each college.
+This list is usually fairly static from year to year.
+However, this year saw some big movers.